Freedom of Information operations

 Fees and charges are:

-- Time taken to deal with the application - $30 per hour
+- Charge for time taken dealing with the application - $30 per hour

-- If access is by means of inspection, charge for access time supervised by staff - $30 per hour
+- Charge for access time supervised by staff - $30 per hour

-- Duplication of a tape, film or computer information - Actual cost
+- Charge for duplicating a tape, film or computer information - Actual cost

-- Delivery, packaging and postage - Actual cost
+- Charge for delivery, packaging and postage - Actual cost

 Rights of review

-The FOI Act provides that applicants who are dissatisfied with a decision of the Department, have the right to have that decision reviewed.
-In accordance with section 40 of the FOI Act, internal review applications should be forwarded in writing to the Department within 30 calendar days after the date of the Department's initial Notice of Decision.
+The FOI Act provides that applicants who are dissatisfied with a decision of the Department have the right to have that decision reviewed.
+In accordance with section 40 of the FOI Act, internal review applications should be forwarded in writing to the Department within 30 calendar days after received the Department’s initial Notice of Decision.

 Following an internal review, if any matter remains in dispute, applicants are advised of their right to request the Information Commissioner to conduct an ‘external review’ of the matter.
 In certain instances, questions of law that arise in the course of dealing with a complaint may be referred to the Supreme Court.
 No fees or charges apply to internal or external reviews.